bioinformatics-workshop/Intro-to-Shell-Scripting/lessons/04-For-While-loop.md

 done < examples/superheroes.csv
 ```
 **IFS=","** : this specify the internal field separator is a comma
 **read -r** : read in a long line where backslash does not act as an escape character
+**< examples/superheroes.csv** : file containing info that's feeding into the loop

 ## CASE Loop
 ---